konukbey/Valorant.External/README.md

 - **Scroll Down for Raed more**

 #### ❗ Help & Support
-- Not understand How To Use | Join Discord For Helps: [Discord Servers](https://discord.gg/2euDQqzD8Y)
+- Not understand How To Use | Join Telegram For Helps: [Telegram](https://t.me/Serups)

 ---